-During Traction Control[®] operation, TRACTION CONTROL ACTIVE is displayed on the message center.
-You may hear an electric motor type of sound coming from the engine compartment and the engine will not "rev-up" when you push further on the accelerator.
+During Traction Control[®] operation you may hear an electric motor type of sound coming from the engine compartment and the engine will not "rev-up" when you push further on the accelerator.
 This is normal system behavior.

-If you should become stuck in snow or on a very slippery road surface, try switching the Traction Control system off.
-This may allow excess wheel spin to "dig" the vehicle out or enable a successful "rocking" maneuver.
-Refer to $Message\ center$ in the $Instrumentation\ chapter$.
+If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction Control[®] system off.
+This may allow excess wheel spin to "dig" the vehicle out and enable a successful "rocking" maneuver.

-If the Traction Control[®] system is cycled excessively, the brake portion of the system will shut down to prevent the front brakes from overheating.
+If the Traction Control[®] system is cycled excessively, the brake portion of the system will shut down to prevent the rear brakes from overheating.
 A limited Traction Control[®] function using only engine torque reduction will still control wheels from over-spinning.
-When the front brakes have cooled down, the system will again function normally.
+When the rear brakes have cooled down, the system will again function normally.
 Anti-lock braking is not affected by this condition and will function normally during the cool down period.